 Judgment Reversed Against Applicant with Service Dog

-Applicant’s references to the dog as service animal raised question whether landlord knew of disability.
+Applicant’s references to dog as “registered support animal” and “verified” raised question of landlord’s knowledge of applicant’s disability.

 Takeaways:

-• Follow the U.S. Department of Housing and Urban Development (HUD) guidance explaining a housing provider’s obligations with respect to service animals under the FHA.
+• Reply promptly to requests for reasonable accommodations and follow the U.S. Department of Housing and Urban Development (HUD) guidance explaining a housing provider’s obligations with respect to both service animals and support animals under the FHA, and the distinctions between the two types of animals.

 • Avoid all-encompassing blanket policies that could effectively discriminate against individuals with protected characteristics.

-• Communications using phrases such as “reasonable accommodation” or references to the Americans with Disabilities Act could trigger accommodation duties.
+• Recognize that communications using phrases such as “reasonable accommodation” or references to the Americans with Disabilities Act could trigger accommodation duties.

 In July 2020, Plaintiff and two co-applicants submitted an application seeking to rent Defendant’s property.
-The rental advertisement included a “No Dogs” notice, however the prospective co-tenants submitted their application along with information requesting permission to include Plaintiff’s support animal, a 50-lb. terrier mix named Tinkerbell.
-In email correspondence, the landlord explained that all dogs, including service dogs, were not acceptable.
-The applicant did not communicate detailed information about Plaintiff’s diagnosed mental and physical impairments; however it was communicated to the landlord that Tinkerbell was a “verified support animal.”
-Emails also included references to the Americans with Disabilities Act and the animal’s presence as a “reasonable accommodation.”
-The application was ultimately denied, and plaintiff subsequently brought suit.
+The rental advertisement included a “No Dogs” notice, however the prospective co-tenants submitted their application along with information requesting permission to include Plaintiff’s 50-lb. terrier mix named Tinkerbell, described in email as a “verified emotional support animal covered by the ADA as a reasonable accommodation.”.
+The landlord explained that all dogs, including service dogs, were not acceptable.
+The applicant did not communicate detailed information about Plaintiff’s diagnosed mental and physical impairments that qualify as disabilities under the ADA.
+Emails also included additional references to the Americans with Disabilities Act, however, the application was ultimately denied.
+Plaintiff subsequently brought suit.

 The federal Fair Housing Act makes it unlawful to discriminate based on the disability status of a potential renter.
 Discrimination includes a refusal to make reasonable accommodations to policies when such accommodations may be necessary to afford individuals equal opportunity to use and enjoy the rental.